wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Banking platforms rely heavily on [open source software especially for their infrastructure](http://www.bankingtech.com/248232/open-source-middleware-is-everywhere-in-financial-services/).

+Finally, we're especially impressed by the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
+The high-profile funding they have received from industry leaders shows how far we have come in embracing open-source as a viable approach.

+### An aside: Financial Inclusion
-Additionally, open source is also being used in the fascinating world of Financial Inclusion - the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society.
+Open source is also being used in the fascinating world of Financial Inclusion - the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society.

 There are many interesting examples of actual open source financial software aimed at helping to fulfill the overall mission of an open financial system.
 Check out [Mifos](http://mifos.org/) and [Cyclos](http://www.cyclos.org/), and [Hamlets](https://www.drupal.org/project/cforge) (developed by Community Forge), all of which are designed to help people set up their own financial institutions.

 A leader in the financial inclusion movement is the Mifos Initiative - a community-driven initiative that is positioning financial institutions to become modern and digitally connected providers of financial services to the poor.
 They publish the Mifos X open source platform, which is distributed for free and covers common financial inclusion needs.

-Finally, we're especially impressed by the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
-The high-profile funding they have received from industry leaders shows how far we have come in embracing open-source as a viable approach.

 # Why open source for Fintech?
 >The disruption we may expect to see on the horizon is for firms to move from mere consumers of OSS to major co-developers, like their silicon valley  counterparts.”  ~ Jamie Edwards